seattlepublicrecords/seattlepublicrecords.github.io/_posts/2016-08-15-with-proactive-release-of-police-video-under-attack-here-s-my-quick-plan-for-moving-forward.md

 Spokane Police has found itself in a bit of controversy, see [Spokane police share body camera footage of ‘disorderly’ man, raising questions](http://www.spokesman.com/stories/2016/aug/12/body-cam-footage-of-downtown-spokane-tirade-calls-/)

-I took down most videos on my policevideorequests account down to honor [Youtube's privacy policy](https://www.youtube.com/static?template=privacy_guidelines) My plan is for moving forward is to fix issues with precise auto over-redaction code I've written.
+I took down most videos on my policevideorequests account down to honor [Youtube's privacy policy](https://www.youtube.com/static?template=privacy_guidelines) My plan is for moving forward is to fix issues with precise auto over-redaction code I've written and then use it to republish videos I obtained via the public records act.
 For ICV see below:

 <iframe width="420" height="315" src="https://www.youtube.com/embed/LJNDTUKwT94" frameborder="0" allowfullscreen></iframe>